ivan-sepulveda/when-where/README.md

 - [ ] Find a public data source for visa requirements by passport (e.g. Mexico passport: 90-day visa-free to Germany, visa required for Gambia).
 Needed to score trip opportunities by whether a traveler's passport can actually make the trip, not just whether the destination looks good.
 - [ ] Get Maldives tourism statistics via the Maldives Monetary Authority API: https://database.mma.gov.mv/api/docs
+- [ ] Begin research on Safety or Crime Statistics by Country (specifically, where to pull data)

 ## Data attributions